Why Students Should Get Involved

 Involvement within the NDSA allows students to advocate for themselves and others at the state level of government while developing professional skills and life-long friendships and connections.
 Serving as a delegate for your respective institution is a great way of making sure that both you and your institution’s best interests are being considered in the legislature.

-The NDSA also provides many opportunities to develop leadership skills such as through Executive and Director positions that range from short-term projects to year-round responsibilities.
-In addition, committees and task forces delve further into topics of interest to the NDSA through research and collaboration.
+The NDSA also provides many opportunities to develop leadership skills through Executive and Director positions that range from short-term projects to year-round responsibilities.
+In addition, committees and task forces are further involved in topics of interest to the NDSA through research and collaboration.
 If you or a student you know is passionate about the higher education system and working for the best interest of students, then NDSA is a wonderful way to be heard and be involved.

-Every North Dakota higher education student pays a $0.48 fee each semester that funds the North Dakota Student Association so that we may advocate on the behalf of students.
+Every North Dakota higher education student pays a $0.48 fee each semester that funds the North Dakota Student Association and enables the organization to advocate on behalf of students.
 Therefore, every North Dakota student is a stakeholder in the NDSA and has the opportunity to have their voice heard within our organization.

-If you are not a student and wish to either learn more about our organization or possibly speak at one of our meetings, please reach out to our President, Cambree Smith.
-His information can be found on the “Executive Team” page.
+If you are not a student and wish to either learn more about our organization or speak at one of our meetings, please reach out to our President, Gracie Lian.
+Her information can be found on the “Executive Team” page.